Skip to main content

 NON-RESIDENT OWNERS AND OCCUPIERS ROLL

-The non-resident owners and occupiers roll is maintained by the Town.
-It includes individuals who own or occupy rateable property within the Town but are enrolled on the state electoral roll in another local government area and have applied to be included on the roll.
+People who own or occupy rateable property within the Town but are enrolled on the state electoral roll in another local government area, can apply to be included on the roll.
+A body corporate may apply to nominate up to two nominees for the roll.

 For further information about the non-resident owners and occupiers roll, including how to enrol, please click here.

-For the 2023 Ordinary Election votes will be conducted by the Optional Preferential Voting (OPV) method.
+Local government elections are conducted by the Optional Preferential Voting (OPV) method.

 OPV requires electors to record a first preference on their ballot papers by placing a ‘1’ in the box alongside the candidate that is their first preference.
 If an elector wishes to register additional preferences this can be done using consecutive numbers in the remaining boxes.
 You can provide a preference for one, some or all candidates.

-Due to the Local Government Reforms, elections in the Town are no longer conducted across wards but across the district as a whole.
+Due to Local Government Reforms, elections in the Town are no longer conducted across wards but across the district as a whole.

 Information for Candidates